--
+- hb,f,c(0)=∆Prampup,b,f,c+δmsg2,b,f,c

 where

-is the TPC command value indicated in the random access response grant corresponding to the random access preamble that the UE transmitted on active UL BWP of carrier of the serving cell , and
+δmsg2,b,f,c is the TPC command value indicated in the random access response grant corresponding to the random access preamble that the UE transmitted on active UL BWP b of carrier f of the serving cell c, and

-;
+∆Prampup,b,f,c=minmax0,PCMAX,f,c-PO_SRS,b,f,cqs+10log102μ⋅MSRS,b,f,ci+αSRS,b,f,cqs⋅PLb,f,c(qd),∆Prampup_requested,b,f,c;

-where is provided by higher layers and corresponds to the total power ramp-up requested by higher layers from the first to the last preamble for active UL BWP of carrier of serving cell .
+where ∆Prampuprequested,b,f,c is provided by higher layers and corresponds to the total power ramp-up requested by higher layers from the first to the last preamble for active UL BWP b of carrier f of serving cell c.

-- if the UE is not configured for PUSCH transmissions on active UL BWP of carrier of serving cell , or if srs-PowerControlAdjustmentStates indicates separate power control adjustment states between SRS transmissions and PUSCH transmissions, and tpc-Accumulation is provided, and the UE detects a DCI format 2_3 symbols before a first symbol of SRS transmission occasion , where absolute values of are provided in Table 7.1.1-1
+- hb,f,c(i)=δSRS,b,f,c(i) if the UE is not configured for PUSCH transmissions on active UL BWP b of carrier f of serving cell c, or if srs-PowerControlAdjustmentStates indicates separate power control adjustment states between SRS transmissions and PUSCH transmissions, and tpc-Accumulation is provided, and the UE detects a DCI format 2_3 KSRS,min symbols before a first symbol of SRS transmission occasion i, where absolute values of δSRS,b,f,c are provided in Table 7.1.1-1

-- if srs-PowerControlAdjustmentStates indicates a same power control adjustment state for SRS transmissions and PUSCH transmissions, the update of the power control adjustment state for SRS transmission occasion occurs at the beginning of each SRS resource in the SRS resource set ; otherwise, the update of the power control adjustment state SRS transmission occasion occurs at the beginning of the first transmitted SRS resource in the SRS resource set .
+- if srs-PowerControlAdjustmentStates indicates a same power control adjustment state for SRS transmissions and PUSCH transmissions, the update of the power control adjustment state for SRS transmission occasion i occurs at the beginning of each SRS resource in the SRS resource set qs; otherwise, the update of the power control adjustment state SRS transmission occasion i occurs at the beginning of the first transmitted SRS resource in the SRS resource set qs.

 If a UE transmits SRS based on a configuration by SRS-PosResourceSet on active UL BWP b of carrier f of serving cell c, the UE determines the SRS transmission power PSRS,b,f,ci,qs in SRS transmission occasion i as